daniel-rosebrock/BrainOrganoids/README.md

 # BrainOrganoids

-Code used to generate figures and analyses in "Emergence of outer sub-ventricular zone cells in cerebral organoids exhibiting homogeneous cortical NSC identity" by Mutukula et al.
+Code used to generate figures and analyses in "Robust cortical neural stem cell homogeneity in cerebral organoids predicts emergence of outer radial glial cells" by Mutukula et al.